Geometric structure of multi-form-field isotropic inflation and primordial fluctuations: Quadratic action

 where we have defined dimensionless parameters $\sqrt{\epsilon}\equiv\dot{\phi}/(\sqrt{2}M_{\text{pl}}H)$, $\sqrt{\epsilon_B}\equiv g\dot{\mathbb{B}}/(M_{\text{pl}}a^2H)$ and $\epsilon_H\equiv -\dot{H}/H^2$.
 After varying the quadratic action with respect to $\delta P$ yields

 where we have defined

 When energy density of two-form gauge fields is negligible, i.e., $\epsilon_B=0$, the interactions between scalar-field modes and gauge-field modes $M_{P\phi}=\bar{M}_{P\phi}=0$.
-And we note the $\epsilon_B$ term in the $M_{PP}$ can be ignored in the slow roll approximation and the sign of the second term is opposite to that of one-form gauge fields, which implies the different unstable conditions and attractors.
+And we note the $\epsilon_B$ term in the $M_{PP}$ can be ignored in the slow roll approximation and the sign of the second term is opposite to that of one-form gauge fields, which implies the different unstable conditions of the slow roll inflationary attractors.
+However, There still exist stable attractors after the destabilization, which can be found in the main text.

 Next we treat the vector sector of the models.
 After gauge-fixing we have one vector perturbation $M_a$ for two-form gauge fields and one perturbation $B_j$ for gravity.
 After expanding the action around background and performing several integration by parts we have